-A game show shown on BBC One, hosted by Alexander Armstrong (of The Armstrong And Miller Show), with Richard Osman as assistant.
+A game show shown on BBC One (with reruns on Challenge TV), hosted by Alexander Armstrong (of The Armstrong and Miller Show), with Richard Osman as assistant.
 It has been broadcast since 24 August 2009.The object of the game is to score as few points as possible by giving correct answers that the public have not given, or scoring lower than other contestants.
 The contestants try to look for answers which score no points, which are known as "Pointless" answers.
-It works like a reverse version of Family Fortunesnote The show called Family Feud in America. right down to asking the questions to 100 people: "We gave 100 people 100 seconds to name..."
+It works like a reverse version of Family Fortunesnote right down to asking the questions to 100 people: "We gave 100 people 100 seconds to name..."

 This show provides examples of:

 - Aluminium Christmas Trees: A deciding head-to-head question was types of penguin, with alternating letters missed out of the names given.
 Both pairs only knew one, "Emperor".
 The pair going first gave this answer.
 The pair going second randomly guessed "Macaroni" as a joke as it seemed to fit one of the other answers.
 Turns out Macaroni Penguins not only exist but, being more obscure, were enough to win the second pair the question and with it the game!

 - Animation Age Ghetto: One suspects Richard's not a fan of it, considering how he often comments how much he enjoys animated films and they are often a good way to get a Pointless answer in film category questions.